One would ask whether are we still

-One would ask whether are we still safe to walk in the street at night when even a high ranking police officer in PJ has publicly said that he no longer go for jogging alone to prevent being a victim of robbery
+safe to walk in the street at night when even a high ranking police

-(Petaling Jaya, Saturday): Chairperson for the forum, DAP National Chairman, Sdr Lim Kit Siang, HAKAM President, Sdr Ramdas Tikamdas, Executive Director of Women’s Development Collective, Sdri Maria Chin Abdullah, MP for Bukit Mertajam, Sdri Chong Eng, members of the press, ladies and gentlemen, a very good evening to all of you.
+Opending Speech - forum “The Lesson from Canny Ong case – Reduce Crime and the Fear of Crime” by Fong Kui Lun (Petaling Jaya, Saturday): Chairperson for the forum, DAP National Chairman, Sdr Lim Kit Siang, HAKAM President, Sdr Ramdas Tikamdas, Executive Director of Women’s Development Collective, Sdri Maria Chin Abdullah, MP for Bukit Mertajam, Sdri Chong Eng, members of the press, ladies and gentlemen, a very good evening to all of you.
+We had also invited the Inspector General of Police, Tan Sri Norian Mai to address the forum tonight but unfortunately he did not turn up.

 I’m sure all of you here tonight are aware about the incident which is our subject of discussion tonight.
 About one month ago, on the night of 13th June, a young lady by the name of Canny Ong was abducted from Bangsar Shopping Complex and we all know what happened to her subsequently.
 It was brutal and downright inhumane.